Creating a Stormwater Utility

 For HOAs, it does not make any sense to tax the HOAs because the HOAs will simply pass the tax on to the homeowners by increasing the monthly assessments.
 Just divide up the HOAs' taxes and distribute it against the homeowners' property taxes.
 Each homeowner should be given credit for the HOAs' land that is not impervious as well.

-Dave S. over 2 years ago
+Dave S. about 3 years ago

 City of FFX Resident - Thank you for the suggestion!
 We did consider dividing fees among the residents, however it introduced some issues.
 The fees are intended to go to the owner of record, which in this case would be the association and its representatives.
 If we were to divide up the fee among all the residences, we would be cutting out the community’s association representatives and their opportunity to review the fee in whole.
 We do understand that the association’s costs are borne by the community’s residents, however other utility bills such as water for common area irrigation would also go to the association and these costs would be considered in their budgeting process.

-City of Fairfax over 2 years ago
+City of Fairfax about 3 years ago

 *A small number of property types are exempted from utility fees by law, such as public roads, municipal properties, and properties covered under their own municipal stormwater permits.